mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

 Dumpling the data back into text format is a one-liner too:

-    kafka-console-consumer.sh  --zookeeper localhost:2181 --topic metrics --from-beginning --property print.key=true
+    kafka-console-consumer.sh  --zookeeper localhost:2181 --topic metrics \
+    --from-beginning --property print.key=true

 Text file had size of 1.4Gb which means that kafka has some overhead for storing data.

 Next step is to fetch data from Kafka and feed it into Parquet.
+I needed to handle read offsets manually so I chose SimpleConsumer.
+It's API turned out to be quite confusing and not that simple.
+It doesn't talk to Zookeeper (TODO) and allows to specify offsets.
+Using it with all corner cases handled requires a lot of code https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example but the prototype can cut many corners so reading data turned out quite simple in Scala:

+    val consumer = new SimpleConsumer("localhost", 9092, 5000,
+        BlockingChannel.UseDefaultBufferSize, name)
+    val fetchRequest = new FetchRequestBuilder().clientId(name)
+        .addFetch(topic, partition, offset, fetchSize).build()
+    val fetchResponse = consumer.fetch(fetchRequest)
+    val messages = fetchResponse.messageSet(topic, partition)